Probe into Turkish use of Canadian tech promised

 "It appears that Turkey has also exported UAVs equipped with WESCAM sensors to armed groups in Libya, a blatant breach of the nearly decade-old UN arms embargo.
 The dramatic rise in exports of WESCAM systems to Turkey has persisted despite Canada's 2019 accession to the Arms Trade Treaty."

-Jack Harris, the NDP foreign affairs critic, said the government could be complicit in human rights abuses by failing to properly regulate its arms exports to Turkey.
+Jack Harris, the New Democrat foreign-affairs critic, said the government could be complicit in human-rights abuses by failing to properly regulate its arms exports to Turkey.

 "The Liberal government must look in the mirror to re-evaluate Canada's arms exports," Harris said in a statement.

-Champagne declined to say how long his department’s investigation would take.
-He said it would consult with NATO and other allies to “get the best possible intelligence.”

-“And like I said, if there was any evidence that these permits would have been misused, I’m willing and I will suspend or cancel any permits.”

-This report by The Canadian Press was first published on Oct.
+This report by The Canadian Press was first published Oct.
 2, 2020

 By Mike Blanchfield, The Canadian Press